Khalifa bin Zayed Al Nahyan: Investments and foreign aid

-Seychellois government records show that since 1995 Sheikh Khalifa has spent $2 million buying up more than 66 acres of land on the Seychelles' main island of Mahé, where what was to be his palace is being built.
-The Seychelles' government has received large aid packages from the UAE, most notably a $130 million injection that was used in social service and military aid, which funded patrol boats for the Seychelles' antipiracy efforts.
+Seychellois government records show that, between 1995 and 2010, Sheikh Khalifa had spent $2 million buying up more than 66 acres of land on the Seychelles' main island of Mahé, where what was to be his palace was being built.
+The Seychelles' government has received large aid packages from the UAE, most notably a $130 million injection that was used in social service and military aid, which funded patrol boats for the Seychelles' anti-piracy efforts.
 In 2008, the UAE came to the indebted Seychelles government's aid, with a $30 million injection.

 Sheikh Khalifa paid $500,000 for the 29.8-acre site of his palace in 2005, according to the sales document.
 A Seychelles planning authority initially rejected the palace's building plans, a decision overturned by President James Michel's cabinet.
 A month after the start of construction of the palace, the national utility company warned that the site's plans posed threats to the water supply.
 Joel Morgan, the Seychelles' minister of the environment, said the government did not tender the land because it wanted it to go to Sheikh Khalifa.
 Morgan said "the letter of the law" might not have been followed in the land sale.

 In February 2010, the sewage system set up by Ascon, the company building the palace, for the site's construction workers overflowed, sending rivers of waste through the region, which is home to more than 8000 residents.
 Local government agencies and officials from Khalifa's office responded quickly to the problem, sending in technical experts and engineers.
 Government officials concluded that Ascon ignored health and building codes for their workers, and fined the company $81,000.
 Ascon blamed the incident on "unpredicted weather conditions".
 Khalifa's presidential office offered to pay $15 million to replace the water-piping system for the mountainside, and Seychelles' government representatives and residents say Ascon has offered to pay roughly $8,000 to each of the 360 households that were affected by the pollution.

 Through the Khalifa bin Zayed Al Nahyan Foundation, the UAE supported the Yemeni people in August 2015 with 3,000 tonnes of food and aid supplies.
 By 19 August 2015, the foundation had sent Yemen 7,800 tonnes of food, medicine, and medical supplies.

 In April 2016, Sheikh Khalifa was named in the Panama Papers by the International Consortium of Investigative Journalists; he reportedly owned luxury properties in London worth more than $1.7 billion via shell companies that Mossack Fonseca set up and administers for him in the British Virgin Islands.